MantisVision/webUtils/samples/PlayCanvasEditor/README.md

 in accordance with the playing video.
 This is normally done in the ``update`` method of the custom script which PlayCanvas editor automatically calls each rendered frame, however, there were issues with synchronization of the texture and the mesh on Firefox and old Safari browsers unless the ryskObj wasn't updated in ``window.requestAnimationFrame`` callback.
-Therefore we detect the browser type based on "requestVideoFrameCallback" method being availible for the HTMLVideoElement, since both, the Firefox and the old Safari (prior to 15.4), don't have this method.
+Therefore we detect the browser type based on "requestVideoFrameCallback" method being available for the HTMLVideoElement, since both, the Firefox and the old Safari (prior to 15.4), don't have this method.

 ```javascript